faker-js/faker/docs/guide/upgrading.md

 ### Methods will throw on empty data set inputs

-The methods `faker.helper.arrayElement` and `faker.helper.arrayElements` previously defaulted the `array` argument to a simply string array if non was provided.
+The methods `faker.helpers.arrayElement` and `faker.helpers.arrayElements` previously defaulted the `array` argument to a simple string array if none was provided.
 This behavior is no longer supported.

 Additionally, by providing an empty array argument (`[]`) the functions previously returned `undefined`.